-Let’s see the top 10 critical NFR for SaaS applications and the reasons behind them?
+What do you think are the top 10 critical NFR for SaaS applications and the reasons behind them?
 Let’s break it up and look at 5 NFRs in this blog.

 In an on-demand business model, it’s extremely difficult to predict the load on the system.
 At the same time, you cannot plan for a peak load scenario as that will consume high levels of cost and resulting in inefficient use of resources.
 Therefore, the software should be designed to dynamically scale up and scale down based on the real-time load on the system.
 This is where software architects will have to leverage the cloud model to take advantage of the on-demand resource consumption model.

-With the constant increase in internet speed and bandwidth availability there is a general tendency to expect speedy response from internet based applications.
+With the constant increase in internet speed and bandwidth availability there is a general tendency to expect speedy response from internet-based applications.
 Software users are going to expect the same, regardless of the type of application or the volume of processing that happens behind the screens.
-Therefore, architects will have to consciously take in to considerations the potential performance bottlenecks and implement designs that can help leverage concepts like asynchronous processing, micro services architecture, multi-data availability, etc.
+Therefore, architects will have to consciously take in to consideration the potential performance bottlenecks and implement designs that can help leverage concepts like asynchronous processing, microservices architecture, multi-data availability, etc.

-Probably the most important of all the NFR.
+This is probably the most important of all the NFRs.
 The software has to be available (online) in the first place for other NFR to come in to play.
-Availability of the software is the biggest concern, particularly if the software addresses a business critical solution.
-Unplanned downtime of software can lead to heavy loss for Customers, and consequently can ruin the software provider’s business.
+Availability of the software is the biggest concern, particularly if the software addresses a business–critical solution.
+Unplanned downtime of software can lead to heavy loss for customers, and consequently can ruin the software provider’s business.
 Architects will have to understand the SLA that is targeted and design the deployment model in such a way that there is no single point of failure.
-They should also consider Recovery Time Objective (RTO), Recovery Point Objective (RPO) factors while designing their DR strategy.
+They should also consider Recovery Time Objective (RTO), Recovery Point Objective (RPO) factors while designing their disaster recovery strategy.

 We are living in a highly connected world today, and this is only going to increase in the coming years.
 Customers are very particular about choosing software that not only addresses the expected features but also its ability to gel well with the existing setup at the customer’s end.
 This leads to a situation where the software will have to talk to a disparate set of internal and external systems.
 Architects will have to design the software as an open system with sufficient hooks so that integration is not only feasible but also can be completed with minimal effort.